project-codeflare/rayvens/README.md

 Rayvens augments [Ray](https://ray.io) with events.
 With Rayvens, Ray applications can produce events, subscribe to event streams, and process events.
-Rayvens leverages [Apache Camel](https://camel.apache.org) to make it possible for data scientists to access hundreds data services with little effort.
+Rayvens leverages [Apache Camel](https://camel.apache.org) to make it possible for data scientists to access hundreds of data services with little effort.

 For example, we can periodically fetch the AAPL stock price from a REST API with
 code: